Preceptors & Resources

 Experiential Services reaches out to rotation partners annually between Aug-Oct to collect site placement availability for the coming rotation year.
 This is a lengthy process and we appreciate your patience.
 Student schedules are then released to sites no later than the end of March for the upcoming rotation year which starts in May.

 College of Pharmacy and Pharmaceutical Sciences greatly appreciates the time and effort sites and preceptors put into providing educational opportunities for our students.
 All preceptors have access to CEImpact which provides free CE opportunities related to precepting, as well as some other CE opportunities available at cost.
-Access to CEImpact is available through the CPPS Rotation Management software system (E*Value), please login and view the homepage for resources and instructions.
+Access to CEImpact is available through the CPPS Rotation Management software system (CORE ELMS), please login and view the homepage for resources and instructions.

-Adjunct faculty appointment process
+Affiliate faculty appointment process

-Request an Adjunct Appointment
+Request an Affiliate Appointment

 Once all information needed for an appointment has been collected and verified it generally takes 2 weeks for the appointment to be processed.
-If you previously held an appointment under a different name in addition to the CPPS faculty adjunct request, you will need to submit a name change form through WSU Payroll Services.
+If you previously held an appointment under a different name in addition to the CPPS faculty affiliate request, you will need to submit a name change form through WSU Payroll Services.